 360 degree cameras (fisheye cameras)

 Fisheye cameras can be considered the next step in the evolution of business security cameras.
 PTZ cameras improve on the base turret cameras by allowing the user to change the viewing angle remotely.
 Fisheye cameras go even further by giving the user a complete 360° by 180° view all of the time.
+This makes them great options for monitoring large open areas, such as a warehouse.

 360 degree cameras get their nickname of fisheye cameras due to the distorted image shown.